 You may need two microfiber cloths to clean your screen.
 One cloth is for the cleaning portion while the second cloth is for gently drying the screen if you use water or a cleaning solution.

-Absolutely do not use substances containing the following:
+Absolutely do not use substances on your computer screen containing the following:

 - Ethyl alcohol